dimart10/machine-learning/README.md

 Every algorithm has its own main function with an example data-set & its training/evaluation.
 But if you want, you can use your own data.
-To do so, you must know that the `train()` function will always receive a numpy array containing 1 row for each example, each of its columns representing one of its attributes; except the last one, which is an integer indicating the classification group it belongs to.
+To do so, you must know that the `train()` function will always receive at least two numpy arrays: first (*X*) a 2D matrix with 1 row for each training example, with each column representing each of its attributes; and second (*Y*) a vector (one dimensional array) with the index of the classification group each example belongs to.
+If yours is not a classification problem, then it's just the real output value of each training example.

 For example, if you are classifying fruit images you can use 0 to represent apple, 1 for banana and 2 for pear.
 Also, each row would contain the [flattened] information